-71. Introduction to Poetry.
-A study of the basic principles of poetry, the philosophy and nature of the art, technical terms of poetry and the various forms of poetry.
+51. Literary Elements.
+A study of the basic principles, the philosophy and nature of literary art, and the technical terminology together with an analysis of the various forms and types of poetry and prose.
+This is prerequisite to the literature classes unless the student shows that he has a working familiarity with the elements of literature.
 Two credits; autumn; T. Th., 8:55.